-Operational risk is the risk to achieving our strategy or objectives as a result of inadequate or failed internal processes, people and systems or from external events.
+SABB defines operational risk as "the risk to achieving your strategy or objectives as a result of inadequate or failed internal processes, people and systems, or from external events".

 Operational risk is relevant to every aspect of our business.
 It covers a wide spectrum of issues, in particular legal, compliance, security and fraud.
 Losses arising from breaches of regulation and law, unauthorised activities, error, omission, systems failure or external events all fall within the definition of operational risk.